-Ann Wunsch has held a number of roles over the past decade at the former Australian Aged Care Quality Agency and its predecessor, the Accreditation Agency, including General Manager of the Education Division, and General Manager of the Operations Division.
+Ann has significant experience in the aged care sector having held a number of senior roles at the former Australian Aged Care Quality Agency and its predecessor, the Accreditation Agency, including General Manager of the Education Division, and General Manager of the Operations Division.

 Prior to joining the Accreditation Agency in 2005, Ann worked in the disability services sector in NSW for over 20 years in a range of roles from management of services in non-government agencies, serving on non-government boards of management, providing policy advice to the NSW Government and working within regulatory environment.
 From 2004 – 2014, Ann served as a part-time member of the NSW Administrative Decisions Tribunal, in the Guardianship and Protected Estates division.

 Ann has been a surveyor for the International Society for Quality and Safety in Healthcare (ISQua) since 2010 and represented the Commission on the ISQua Accreditation Council until 2022.

 Tara joined the Commission in June 2022, bringing over 20 years’ experience in the public sector in regulatory compliance, service delivery and transformational projects.

 Tara comes to the Commission from Services Australia where she was most recently the National Manager Debt and Integrity Projects.
 Her work in a regulatory compliance environment has afforded her a keen appreciation of effective relationships with key stakeholders.
 She has a strong track record of achievement in developing and implementing successful stakeholder engagement strategies, and preparing and communicating fit-for-purpose information for diverse audiences.

 Tara has extensive leadership experience developing and leading transformational projects to deliver improved customer outcomes including using data-driven techniques to inform compliance action.

 Tara holds a bachelor degree in Behavioural Science and postgraduate degree in Public Administration.